 Many traders employ a 30-minute rule, meaning that for the first half hour of the day many traders do not buy any stock that gaps up in price.
 If the price holds after the first half hour then often many traders will step in a buy the stock.
 I find this rule works good after the market has moved up for few strong weeks and is not very effective at the start of a new strong move.

 If its earnings season then it's an absolute must that you know the date your company reports its earnings.
-Many traders prefer to be out of a stock 100% before a company reports earnings in case the company misses earnings or guides lower in which case the stock could plunge.
-Others reduce positions substantially before earnings are released to lower risk as a massive gap lower could be very destructive to your portfolio.
+Many traders prefer to be out of a stock 100% the day before a company reports earnings in case the company misses earnings or guides lower in which case the stock could plunge.
+Others reduce positions substantially the day before earnings are released to lower risk as a massive gap lower could be very destructive to your portfolio.
 The choice is up to you.
 You can see an earnings calendar on this web site by clicking on the Useful Stock Resources link here.
 Please verify this information by calling the company or visiting the company's website which you should be able to find in any search engine.

 *The market moves in waves that can last anywhere from weeks to months.
 Then a correction or setback starts, which can last anywhere from 5 to 8 weeks or even as long at 4 to 6 months.
 If you are starting a free trial and are a novice you may be lucky to join just as the market gets underway, in which case you will see the full power of charting.
 If however you start after the move has been going for sometime then things won't look as good as traders are paring down positions.
 Or even worse the market could be selling down hard and working off the prior up move in which case you will be completely discouraged.
 The power of charts is through waiting for the correction to end whereby the chart patterns will then be fully developed.
 After weeks of base or pattern building, stocks will begin to lift off and that's when the big rewards come in.
 The question is, are you willing to wait and be here for the start of the next big move?
 The biggest mistake a novice can make is to come back after a move has started.